maximlt/guide_script_to_command_line/more_advanced/README.md

 ### Notes

+- With those solutions *parsenote* cannot be imported because *\Scripts* isn't in *sys.path*.
 - For the solution 1 and 2, `conda activate someenv` (given that *conda* is in the PATH) could be added at the top of each batch file to activate a specific environment (e.g. python 3.6) before running to script.
 In that case, it's not required to `pip install` the scripts as described above, instead, they should just be placed together somewhere in a folder available in the PATH (e.g. add \mypythonscripts\ to the PATH).
 Note that `conda activate` is a little slow.
 - `pip uninstall parsenote` will remove all the files added to *Scripts*.
+- Two references from SO [here](https://stackoverflow.com/questions/23324353/pros-and-cons-of-script-vs-entry-point-in-python-command-line-scripts) and [there](https://stackoverflow.com/questions/45114076/python-setuptools-using-scripts-keyword-in-setup-py).

 ## Use of `py_modules` keyword in *setup.py*